 Religious Education

-The programme also offers a genuinely cross-curricular and holistic approach.
 By connecting PE, the arts, and RE, it enriches curriculum breadth while supporting Spiritual, Moral, Social, and Cultural (SMSC) development.
 Pupils are encouraged to reflect deeply, develop cultural awareness, and articulate their own beliefs and identities — all of which align closely with Ofsted’s expectations for personal development.
 Additionally, this cross-curricular nature supports the aims of Religious Education in modern schools.

-A key strength of Project Touchline lies in its investment in teacher development.
 Through live modelling of values-driven PE lessons and accessible legacy resources, teachers are equipped with a practical and sustainable framework.
-This ensures that the impact of the programme extends well beyond its six-week delivery, embedding values-based learning into ongoing practice.
+This ensures that the impact of the programme extends well beyond its five-week delivery, embedding values-based learning into ongoing practice.

-The programme also leaves a lasting spiritual legacy through the establishment of lunchtime prayer clubs.
 These create space within the school day for stillness, reflection, and prayer, enabling pupils to engage with matters of personal and global significance in a meaningful way.
 As a result, Religious Education becomes more relevant to pupils’ daily lives.

 Importantly, Project Touchline aligns well with SIAMS expectations.
 By connecting Christian values — such as perseverance, often rooted in passages like Hebrews 12:1–2 — with pupils’ lived experiences, it enhances accessibility for a wide range of learners.
 SIAMS inspection reports from multiple schools have recognised its contribution to the depth and quality of values-based and spiritual development.